lemonad/ui-for-infants/docs/_posts/2018-08-26-detection-indicator.md

 ---
-For a parent, it is probably useful to know when the detection is working or not so I added a emoji-based indicator:
+For a parent, it is probably useful to know when the detection is working or not so I added an emoji-based indicator:

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/detection-indicator.jpg" alt="">